ymzuiku/serral/README.md

 };
 ```

-## if use mysql or other database
+## If use mysql or other database

-server:
+Server:

 ```js
 const serral = require('../serve');